-- a. intangible assets and deferred acquisition costs (rulesection 10); - b. discounting of claims (rulesection 11); and - c. additional amount for unexpired risks (rulesection 12). - 43.
-RuleSection 14 of the Valuation Regulation-Rules stipulates admissibility limits for the different categories of assets to ensure a prudent spread of investments.
-The admissibility limits are applicable to the financial information prepared in accordance with Parts 4 and 5 of the Third Schedule 3 only.
-This section of the Valuation Regulation-Rules does not apply to the assets of an insurer required to be maintained in Hong Kong under section 25A or 25B and therefore does not apply to the statement of assets and liabilities prepared under Part 9 of the Third-Schedule 3. - 44.
-Notwithstanding that the value given to an asset of an insurer is permissible under the Valuation RegulationRules, if, in all circumstances of the case, it appears that the asset is of a lesser value than that given, such lesser value is to be the value of the asset (rulesection 15 of the Valuation RegulationRules). - 45.
-The Valuation Regulation Rules reaffirms that where no provision for valuation is made under the Valuation Regulation Rules in respect of any asset or liability, section 8(4)(c) continues to apply (rulesection 13 of the Valuation Regulation Rules). - 46.
+- a. intangible assets and deferred acquisition costs (rule 10); - b. discounting of claims (rule 11); and - additional amount for unexpired risks (rule 12). - 43.
+Rule 14 of the Valuation Rules stipulates admissibility limits for the different categories of assets to ensure a prudent spread of investments.
+The admissibility limits are applicable to the financial information prepared in accordance with Parts 4 and 5 of Schedule 3 only.
+This section of the Valuation Rules does not apply to the assets of an insurer required to be maintained in Hong Kong under section 25A or 25B and therefore does not apply to the statement of assets and liabilities prepared under Part 9 of Schedule 3. - 44.
+Notwithstanding that the value given to an asset of an insurer is permissible under the Valuation Rules, if, in all circumstances of the case, it appears that the asset is of a lesser value than that given, such lesser value is to be the value of the asset (rule 15 of the Valuation Rules). - 45.
+The Valuation Rules reaffirms that where no provision for valuation is made under the Valuation Rules in respect of any asset or liability, section 8(4)(c) continues to apply (rule 13 of the Valuation Rules). - 46.
 In the case of a company carrying on or intending to carry on business as a captive insurer, the values of assets and liabilities may be determined in accordance with section 8. - 47.
 Liabilities are defined in section 8(4) as including all contingent and prospective liabilities but excluding liabilities in respect of the insurer's share capital.
-Where specific valuation rules are not applicable, regard should be had to the cost of settlement of the liabilities and, where estimates are necessary, to the experience of the insurer in carrying on any relevant insurance business or of other persons carrying on the same or similar insurance business.

-48. For the purpose of valuing the amount of liabilities, contingent liabilities will be assessed on the probability of their crystallisation.
+Where specific valuation rules are not applicable, regard should be had to the cost of settlement of the liabilities and, where estimates are necessary, to the experience of the insurer in carrying on any relevant insurance business or of other persons carrying on the same or similar insurance business. - 48.
+For the purpose of valuing the amount of liabilities, contingent liabilities will be assessed on the probability of their crystallisation.
 Generally it will be the auditor's responsibility to have regard to the nature of the contingency, the uncertainties which are expected to affect the ultimate outcome and a prudent estimate of the financial effect.

-Liabilities Regulation Rules for companies carrying on long term business
+Liabilities Rules for companies carrying on long term business

-- 49. Where the liabilities of an insurer are in respect of long term business, they must be determined in accordance with the Insurance Companies (Determination of Long Term Liabilities) Regulation Rules ("Liabilities Regulation Rules"). - 50.
-The general principles and certain specific factors underlying the determination of long term liabilities are laid down in rulesection 4 of the Liabilities RegulationRules.
+- 49. Where the liabilities of an insurer are in respect of long term business, they must be determined in accordance with the Insurance (Determination of Long Term Liabilities) Rules ("Liabilities Rules"). - 50.
+The general principles and certain specific factors underlying the determination of long term liabilities are laid down in rule 4 of the Liabilities Rules.
 Generally, they shall be determined on actuarial principles, having due regard to the reasonable expectations of policyholders.
 Proper provisions shall be made for liabilities on a prudent basis including an allowance for adverse variations of relevant assumptions, and provisions shall be made for all prospective liabilities as determined by the policy conditions for each contract, taking account of future premiums. - 51.
-Specific requirements of the Liabilities RegulationRules, and the sections of that Regulation those Rules in which they are covered, are made in respect of options and guarantees (rulesection 10), expenses (rulesection 12), valuation of future premiums (rulesection 14) and acquisition expenses (rulesection 15).
-RuleSection 5 of the Liabilities Regulation Rules requires prospective calculations to be used in preference to retrospective calculations where possible.
+Specific requirements of the Liabilities Rules, and the sections of those Rules in which they are covered, are made in respect of options and guarantees (rule 10), expenses (rule 12), valuation of future premiums (rule 14) and acquisition expenses (rule 15).
+Rule 5 of the Liabilities Rules requires prospective calculations to be used in preference to retrospective calculations where possible.